InfoCompass/miki-chat/docs/INSTALL.md

 Here we update the conversation model by training it from the conversation data and pushing it to the Rasa server.

+First of all make sure that you have all the required dependencies:
+`sudo make requirements-dev`
+For this step you will need to have `pip` installed.

+Now generate conversation model using the corresponding make target:
+`make train-model`

+Then upload to the sever:
+`make upload-model`
+This step will upload the most recent model from the directory `models`.

+At this point the model will be at the server, now before publishing it to production, please make sure that you have updated the action server image and redeployed it.
+This step is important as the new model might require an updated action server.

+When you have done it, now you can publish to production:
+`make publish-model`